wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 3. Click orange "Define workload".

-   Each "workload" is "a collection of interrelated applications, infrastructure, policy, governance, and operations running on AWS that provides business or operational value".
+   Each "<strong>workload</strong>" is "a collection of interrelated applications, infrastructure, policy, governance, and operations running on AWS that provides business or operational value".

-   A "technology portfolio" is the collection of workloads that are required for the business to operate.
+   A "<strong>technology portfolio</strong>" is the collection of workloads that are required for the business to operate.

-   The "architecture" is how components work together in a workload, usually illustrated by  architecture diagrams that show how components communicate and interact.
+   The "<strong>architecture</strong>" is how components work together in a workload, usually illustrated by  architecture diagrams that show how components communicate and interact.

-   A "component" is the code, configuration, and AWS Resources that together deliver against a requirement.
+   A "<strong>component</strong>" is the code, configuration, and  resources that together deliver against a requirement.
 A component is often the unit of technical ownership, and is decoupled from other components.

 3. Specify a name for the workload under assessment.
 If you're using a shared account, enter <strong>your name</strong> such as: